 Converting the counts to normalized probabilities removes the visual anomalies that occur when comparing bins of different sizes in joint histogram plots.
-Figure 23 shows how the data in Figure 22 change when going from raw counts to normalized probability, where an adjustment is made for the bin sizes.
+Figure 27 shows how the data in Figure 26 change when going from raw counts to normalized probability, where an adjustment is made for the bin sizes.
 It's clear that normalizing the data can really change one's perspective of the results.

-Finally, some ask, what do the Probability Density Function (PDF) numbers computed for each histogram bin in Figure 23 actually (physically) represent?
-If a normalized one-dimensional histogram plot means the area under the curve equals one; then a normalized joint histogram PDF plot means the volume under the surface equals one.
+Finally, some ask, what do the Probability Density Function (PDF) numbers computed for each histogram bin in Figure 28 actually (physically) represent?
+If a normalized onedimensional histogram plot means the area under the curve equals one; then a normalized joint histogram PDF plot means the volume under the surface equals one.
+(The surface being defined as z-axis heights or PDF values in each bin.)
+If one calculates the (area of bin) x (height bin) alternatively of bin) of or, (area × (PDF value of bin) then a "volume of the block" calculation is actually being performed.
+When one sums all the block volumes, one ends up with the volume under the surface, which for the normalized JPDF surface is 1.0 or 100%.

-Figure 23.
+Figure 28.
 A June 2005 MYD08_M3 Normalized Probability Density Function (PDF) Joint Histogram of Cloud Optical Thickness (y-axis) vs. Cloud Effective Radius (x-axis) for Liquid Water Clouds displayed as a "colored histogram bin plot" with post-processing to limit the data to Ocean-only L3 grid cells that range from 45N to 45S.
 The top bin of Cloud Optical Thickness from 50 to 100 was removed.
 The bin colors represent the PDF in each bin (low probability is grey, high probability is red).